Ferix8475/LoL/README.md

     pip install -r requirements.txt
     ```

 4. Run the setup file, and enter your Riot API Key and Riot ID.
 See [here](https://developer.riotgames.com/docs/portal) to see how to get an API Key.
 Note that this might take a while due to API Rate Limits.
-Also note that Development API Keys only last 24hrs, so you will have to refresh it every time you run this command.
+Also note that Development API Keys only last 24hrs, so you may need to refresh your key every 24 hours.
+Otherwise, if you are using a permanent API Key, I recommend storing it locally as an environment variable or in a .env file for convenience.

     ```sh
     python setup.py